 Brunetti appealed the USPTO ruling denying his trademark application.
 Brunetti argued the First Amendment protects exactly the type of speech he is making with the word FUCT.
 The government cannot deny his expression based on taste and value judgements.
 That’s viewpoint discrimination.
 Even if it’s merely content-based discrimination (which the government concedes), the rule against scandalous matter cannot stand.

-Brunetti has a fairly strong card to play.
+Brunetti had a strong card to play.
 In 2017, the Supreme Court questioned a trademark rule that comes within the same paragraph containing the rule against scandalous and immoral matter.
 In Matal v.
 Tam, the Supreme Court considered a challenge by an individual seeking to register a trademark on his band name, The Slants.
 The USPTO had determined the band name “disparaging” in violation of the rule.
-Brunetti convinced the Supreme Court that the Disparagement Clause in the same Lanham Act rule was viewpoint discrimination and should not be upheld.
-Will the “immoral and scandalous” rule have the same fate?
+Tam convinced the Supreme Court that the Disparagement Clause in the same Lanham Act rule was viewpoint discrimination and should not be upheld.
+Brunetti argued the “immoral and scandalous” rule must have the same fate.